Whale Watching in Costa Rica

 Female Humpback whales swim into the shallow waters of the Gulf’s interior to give birth to their young and breastfeed them.
 Males concentrate in the outer area of the Gulf, waiting to breed with available females.

 A large part of the Gulf is used by Humpback whales to rest, give birth to their young, and nurse them until they are able to get out to the Pacific to continue with their migration.

-Golfo Dulce also is home to important resident and migratory communities of Bottlenose Dolphins, Spotted Dolphins, Spinner Dolphins, and the occasionally seen False Killer Whales.
+Golfo Dulce also is home to important resident and migratory communities of Bottle nose Dolphins, Spotted Dolphins, Spinner Dolphins, and the occasionally seen False Killer Whales.

-The Marino Ballena National Park in Uvita is the only place that has an abundance of humpback whales during both seasons.
-This Costa Rica National Park is also home to the largest coral reef on Central America’s Pacific Coast.
+Marino Ballena National Park, which means Whale Marine National Park, is also home to the largest coral reef on Central America’s Pacific Coast.